PartyGuy01/freeCodeCamp/guide/english/css/hover-selector/index.md

 The CSS `:hover` selector is one of many pseudo-classes that are used to style elements.

-The :hover selector is used to select elements when you mouse over them.
+The :hover selector is used to select elements when you hover them with your mouse.

 The :hover selector can be used on all elements, not only on links.